How to Recover from BurnoutJul 01, 2022

 Ashley: I heard everything about the liver.

 Dr. Ameet: I'm going to continue about the adrenal system.
-And then the third thing I do in the Free Holistic Medicine Courses Online is to make sure people's adrenal glands are restored, right?
+And then the third thing I do in the Free Holistic Medicine Courses Online and in my holistic medicine books is to make sure people's adrenal glands are restored, right?
 Because they've been burnt out so much from inflammation and from stress your body's depleted of certain nutrients that support adrenal gland function.
 So I'll use adrenal herbs such as rhodiola or ashwagandha or B vitamins, depending on what the person needs.
 Zinc is also great for restoring adrenal gland function.

 Because, remember, physiologically they've been depleted, so yes, you can rest and you can meditate which is all great and you can go for therapy to release the trauma and the stress but physiologically your adrenal glands need to be rebuilt and that's done through using adaptogenic herbs.
-So if you want to prevent or treat burnout it's super important to work on healing emotions from childhood, releasing generational trauma through family constellations therapy and healing sentences that we do, and also make sure that you reduce inflammation and toxicity by healing your gut and detoxifying your liver.
+So if you want to prevent or treat burnout it's super important to work on healing emotions from childhood, releasing generational trauma through family constellations therapy and healing sentences that we do, and also make sure that you reduce inflammation and toxicity by healing your gut and detoxifying your liver with the best herbs for liver repair.
 And then finally, of course, then rebuilding your adrenal glands so that they're resilient and they have enough nutrients or compounds really, natural compounds in them, to sustain every day and past stress - everyday stress and past stress.

 So that's really a combined approach, a more holistic approach to burnout rather than just popping pills.